projf/isle/boards/lakritz/README.md

 dfu-util -a 0 -e
 ```

+If you get a timing failure, rerun make.
+The Makefile uses `--randomize-seed` with nextpnr and sometimes you'll be unlucky with placement.

 See the official [Lakritz README](https://github.com/machdyne/lakritz?tab=readme-ov-file#programming-lakritz) for more programming info.

 Isle also supports other [dev boards](../).